-The proposed amendment is presented to the P-12 Education Committee for discussion and to the Full Board for adoption as an emergency rule at its March 2022 meeting.
+The proposed amendment is presented to the Full Board for adoption as an emergency rule at its May 2022 meeting.
 A copy of the proposed rule is included as Attachment A and a statement of facts and circumstances justifying emergency action is included as Attachment B.